ehamberg/gtdguide/src/lyagtd.markdown

 # The "@@in@@" list

 The @@in@@ list is where you capture ideas and tasks as they occur to you.
-Either by your boss telling you to bake her a carrot cake, or by you seeing a poster for a circus you want to see.
-The barrier for adding something to your
-@@in@@ list should be as low as possible--jot it down in a notebook or press the right buttons on your pocket telephone.
-While I have called it *the*
-@@in@@ list, It is no problem to have more than one.
+This can be your boss telling you to bake her a carrot cake, or seeing a poster for a circus you want to see.
+The barrier for adding something to your @@in@@ list should be as low as possible--jot it down in a notebook or press the right buttons on your mobile phone.
+While I have called it *the* @@in@@ list, It is no problem to have more than one.
 Maybe a computer program for when you are in front of a computer and a notebook for when you loiter outside the mall?
 The important thing is that you are able to write down things as they occur to you.
 We want to offload work from the brain, remember?

 When you first start to use GTD you should take an hour to write down all things you want to--or have to--do.
-These *open loops* as Allen calls them include *all* things that aren't as they should be or where they should be.
+These so-called *open loops* include *all* things that aren't *as* they should be, *where* they should be, and so on.
 Do you need to replace your toothbrush?
-Return the tea cup you borrowed from your aunt Trillian?
+Return the tea cup you borrowed from your aunt?
 Should you repaint your bed in another colour?
 All these things should go on your @@in@@ list.

 # Processing the "@@in@@" list

 <div class="remember">

-If you have just started to use GTD and collected tonnes of items in your
-@@in@@ list during the initial "brain-emptying", this process can take a while.
+If you have just started to use GTD and collected tonnes of items in your @@in@@ list during the initial "brain-emptying", processing can take a while.
 From now on the @@in@@ list will be processed continuously.

 </div>

-The items on your @@in@@ list should be processed one by one in the order they appear on your list.
-When processing at an item in your @@in@@ list the first question you need to ask is **is it actionable?**--in other words, do you need to *do* something?
+The items on your @@in@@ list should be processed one by one *in the order they appear on your list*.
+When processing at an item in your @@in@@ list the first question you need to ask is **is it *actionable*?**--in other words, do you need to *do* something?
 If the answer is NO, you either throw it away if you no longer need it, keep it as reference material ("I will probably need this article again some day..."), add it to a "some day/maybe list" (for things like ^^"learn Indonesian"^^), or **incubate** it.
-Wait, what!
-Sit on it?
+Wait, what‽ Sit on it?
 Yes, sort of.
-If it's something that you want to remind yourself of later ("I really didn't understand this article, I should have a look at it again in two weeks") it should go into your calendar or your tickler file.
-Don't know what a tickler file is?
-Worry not, it is introduced below and its weird name explained.
+If it's something that you want to remind yourself of later ("I really didn't understand this article, I should have a look at it again in two weeks") it should go into your calendar or your *tickler file* which will soon be explained.
+(Yes; even the weird name.)

 Now, if the item you're currently processing *is* actionable--in other words: something should be done about it--you should ask the question "*what is the